Luigi Pasinetti: The Cambridge equation and Pasinetti's theorem

-Kaldor's 1956 article already mentioned above (“Alternative Theories of Distribution”) was at the origin of another ‘seminal’ paper written by Pasinetti.
+Kaldor's 1956 article already mentioned above ("Alternative Theories of Distribution") was at the origin of another ‘seminal’ paper written by Pasinetti.
 Kaldor had reviewed the major theories of distribution throughout the history of economics from Ricardo to the Marginalists and even to Kalecki.
 But then, he added a theory which he named the Keynesian theory of income distribution.
 This was a surprise because these issues were never treated by Keynes in an explicit way.
-Kaldor baptized his theory as ‘Keynesian’ because it succeeded in catching a few important concepts both from Keynes's Treatise's widow's cruise allegory and from Kalecki's profits equation.
+Kaldor baptized his theory as ‘Keynesian’ because it succeeded in catching a few important concepts both from Keynes's Treatise's widow's cruse allegory and from Kalecki's profits equation.

 In any case, in this paper Kaldor reached remarkable results.
 Starting from a closed economic system, without government, and in which there are capitalists and workers, starting from the saving-investment identity, Kaldor came to the following identity between investments and savings:

 where Y is the national income, P is the volume of total profits, sw is the workers propensity to save, sc is the capitalists’ propensity to save and I is investment.
 If we suppose that workers do not save (sw=0), divide both members by K and remember that in dynamic equilibrium I/K = gn, we get:

 where gn is the natural rate of growth and k is the capital/output ratio.
 Finally, note that these two expressions only have economic significance in the range:

 This interval excludes equilibrium with negative shares, either by the workers (first inequality) or by the capitalists (second inequality).

 The expressions (3.1) and (3.2) are those that have subsequently formed the core of the post-Keynesian distribution theory; but only after an extremely hard-fought debate.
 Equation (3.1) shows that the share of profitsin total output depends positively on the natural rate of growth and the capital/output ratio and negatively on the propensity to save of the capitalist class.
-The second of these relations, (3.2), better known as the “Cambridge equation”, shows that the profit rate is solely determined by the ratio of the natural rate of growth and the propensity to save of capitalists.
+The second of these relations, (3.2), better known as the "Cambridge equation", shows that the profit rate is solely determined by the ratio of the natural rate of growth and the propensity to save of capitalists.

 The importance of these expressions became clear only after an intense debate.
 These expressions were achieved with an additional assumption that was heavily criticized.
 Kaldor's assumption was that the workers propensity to save was zero.
 Specifically, if you eliminate this assumption, the above formulas lose their conciseness, depending on the propensity to save of workers.
 This assumption was explicitly criticized because, whatever justification it might have had in the early days of industrialization, it appeared to have no sense in contemporary times.
 If you eliminate this assumption, the above formulas lose not only their conciseness, but also their applicability to the industrial systems of our own days.